-Auditing on a scientific level.
-The objective of this study is to analyse the degree of adoption completion.
+If you are interested in the results of the study, I will gladly send you the results by email after completion.
 In addition to the overall results (broken down by CA subject), you will receive a detailed information of the maturity level your company ranks in and the corresponding rank of your peer group (same industry, similar company size) which you may refer to as a benchmark.